elementor/elementor-developers-docs/src/theme-conditions/advanced-example.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-For a more advanced use-case, we are going to create an addon that registers conditions based on the role of the logged in user.
-The addon will help Elementor users to display some templates only to specific user roles.
+For a more advanced use-case, we're going to create an addon that registers conditions based on the role of a logged-in visitor.
+The addon will help Elementor users to display some templates only to visitors with specific roles.

 ## Folder Structure